 IOC mines and produces iron ore pellets and concentrate at its facilities at Labrador City, Newfoundland and Labrador.
 Finished product is then transported by way of IOC’s 418 kilometer rail line to its port facilities at Sept-Îles, Quebec, where it is then shipped to various markets throughout the world.

 In order to extract the iron ore from the associated rock and silica gangue, the crushed ore is ground in four wet mills.
-Ground ore is then concentrated in the spiral plant using gravity spirals to increase the iron content from 38% to approximately 65%.
+Ground ore is then concentrated in the spiral plant using gravity spirals to increase the iron content from 38% to approximately 65 - 66%.
 A magnetic separation plant extracts magnetite from the spiral plant’s tailings, while a hematite recovery plant recovers fine particles of hematite from the tailings of the magnetic separation plant.
 IOC’s nominal concentrate production capacity is approximately 23.3 million tonnes per year, subject to ore quality.
+In addition to the high iron content, IOC’s iron ore concentrate for sale typically has very low phosphorus and low alumina.
+This chemistry helps steel producers lower the carbon footprint compared to lower quality grades and forms of iron ore.

 IOC’s wholly-owned subsidiary, QNS&L is used to transport iron ore pellets and concentrate 418 kilometres from IOC’s mining and production operations in Labrador City to its marine terminal and materials handling facility in Sept-Îles, Québec.
-QNS&L has capacity to haul 45 million tonnes per annum.
-It currently operates up to eight iron ore trains with each train generally 240 cars in length and each car capable of carrying between 90 and 100 tonnes of iron ore.
+QNS&L has capacity to haul 46 million tonnes per annum.
+It currently operates up to nine iron ore trains with each train generally 160 or 240 cars in length and each car is capable of carrying between 95 and 100 tonnes of iron ore.
 In addition to hauling IOC’s iron ore production, QNS&L also hauls third party iron ore from other producers in the Labrador Trough.